replit/river/README.md

 - transparent reconnect support for long-lived sessions
 - over any transport (WebSockets and Unix Domain Socket out of the box)

+See [PROTOCOL.md](./PROTOCOL.md) for more information on the protocol.

 ## Installation

 To use River, you must be on least Typescript 5 with `"moduleResolution": "bundler"`.